-An officer of the Company, Mr. Kevin Francis, (Registered Member, SME) is a Qualified Person as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
-Mr. Francis has reviewed and approved the scientific and technical information contained herein.
+Director of the Company, Mr. Michael Gross, P. Geo. is a Qualified Person as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+Mr. Gross has reviewed and approved the scientific and technical information contained herein.
 Disclosure documents, including technical reports filed by Aurcana, can be found under the Company's profile on SEDAR at www.sedar.com.